People

 University of California San Francisco

 Dr. David Raleigh received his undergraduate degrees from the University of California Berkeley, and his medical and doctoral degrees from the University of Chicago.
-Dr. Raleigh completed his residency training in the Department of Radiation Oncology at UCSF, and he trained as a postdoctoral scholar with Dr. Jeremy Reiter in the Department of Biochemistry at UCSF, with whom he collaborates regularly.
-He is a member of the faculty in the UCSF Departments of Radiation Oncology and Neurological Surgery, where he is specialized in the treatment and investigation of central nervous system tumors in adult and pediatric patients.
-In the laboratory, Dr. Raleigh is a Principal Investigator in the UCSF Brain Tumor Center and uses mouse genetics, genomics, cell biology, biochemistry, molecular biology, cerebral organoids, single-cell techniques, and pharmacology to study the genomic, biochemical, and cellular drivers of cancer predisposition syndromes.
+Dr. Raleigh completed his residency training in the Department of Radiation Oncology at UCSF, and he trained as a postdoctoral scholar with Dr. Jeremy Reiter in the Department of Biochemistry at UCSF.
+He is a member of the faculty in the UCSF Departments of Radiation Oncology, Neurological Surgery, and Pathology, where he is specialized in the treatment and investigation of central nervous system tumors in adult and pediatric patients.
+In the laboratory, Dr. Raleigh is a Principal Investigator in the UCSF Brain Tumor Center and uses mouse genetics, genomics, cell biology, biochemistry, molecular biology, cerebral organoids, single-cell and spatial genomic techniques, and pharmacology to study the genomic, biochemical, and cellular drivers of tumor heterogeneity and evolution.
 Dr. Raleigh is also the director of the UCSF Brain Tumor Center Preclinical Core, a longstanding facility within the Department of Neurological Surgery specialized in organoid and patient-derived xenograph models of brain cancer.
 When he's not in the lab... or thinking about the lab... or writing things for the lab...
 David loves spending time with his wife, 2 children, and dog at their home in San Francisco, where he enjoys cooking and starting longingly at the surfboards and road bikes he no longer has time to use.

 Current Lab Members

-Charlotte Eaton is a Postdoctoral Scholar in the department of Neurological Surgery.
+Charlotte Eaton is a Postdoctoral Scholar in the Raleigh Lab.
 She received her PhD from the University of Birmingham (UK) in Molecular Biology and Biochemistry.
-In the Raleigh Lab, Charlotte is focussed on utilizing biochemistry, molecular and cell biology techniques, and CRISPR technology to understand the molecular mechanisms that drive Merlin mutated meningiomas.
+In the Raleigh Lab, Charlotte is focussed on utilizing biochemistry, molecular and cell biology techniques, and CRISPR technology to understand the molecular mechanisms that drive Merlin-intact meningiomas.
 When not in lab Charlotte is a keen (but slow) runner, a pork pie enthusiast and a G&T connoisseur.

 Kyounghee Seo is a Staff Research Associate and Lab Manager in the Raleigh Laboratory and the UCSF Brain Tumor Center Preclinical Therapeutics Core, where she uses a hiPSC-derived cerebral organoid system to model and understand central nervous system tumor biology.
 She has generated a library of genetically-defined, patient-derived cancer cells to identify and validate novel individualized molecular therapies for patients.
 Kyougnhee is also interested in developing 3D cell culture systems to study cellular interactions using live cell imaging.
 She received her undergraduate degree in chemical biology from UC Berkeley and worked at a human iPSC manufacturing company before joining UCSF.